-Compliance with all applicable Federal laws, regulations, and policies, including environmental laws such as the National Environmental Policy Act, the Endangered Species Act, the National Historic Preservation Act, and applicable Executive Orders must be satisfied before we can approve a grant and make funding available.
+Once we have selected a project for funding, compliance with all applicable Federal laws, regulations, and policies, including environmental laws such as the National Environmental Policy Act, the Endangered Species Act, the National Historic Preservation Act, and applicable Executive Orders must be satisfied before we can approve a grant and make funding available.

 All financial assistance awards are subject to Federal financial administration requirements.
 The Service Regional WSFR Offices will work with applicants to ensure that all financial arrangements comply with these requirements.
-Administration of the BIG Program is governed by 50 CFR 86.
+Administration of the Boating Infrastructure Grants Program is governed by 50 CFR 86.